Sigfried/cheder-cal/README.md

          (Then have to also learn something about HTML, CSS, (React?), etc.)
      - Cons:
        - Messier than python
-     - Reasonable goals if using JavaScript
+     - Reasonable goals if using JavaScript:
+       - ...
    - Other?
   - Goals